pufengdu/RetroFuns/WFWG/STDMODE.md

 # WFWG Standard mode?
-WFWG, or more precisely, Windows For Workgroups 3.11 is a version of windows that can not work in standard mode.
-According to [Wikipedia](https://en.wikipedia.org/wiki/Windows_3.1x#Windows_for_Workgroups_3.11 ), this is the first version of Windows that drops the standard mode, aka 286 mode.
-However, the standard mode is still there, inside the WFWG.
+WFWG, or more precisely, **Windows For Workgroups 3.11** is a version of Windows that can not work in standard mode.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Windows_3.1x#Windows_for_Workgroups_3.11 ), this is the first version of Windows that drops the standard mode (a.k.a.
+286 mode).
+However, the standard mode is still there in fact, inside the WFWG.

 I came across an interesting thread on the [Google Groups](https://groups.google.com/g/comp.os.ms-windows.networking.windows/c/iHmJSleX_68), mentioning that there is a switch /d:T that will start the WFWG in standard mode.